forwardemail/forwardemail.net/app/views/privacy/index.md

 ## Information Shared

-We do not share your information with any third-party whatsoever (with the exception of <a href="https://postmarkapp.com/" target="_blank" rel="noopener">Postmark</a>, which we use for transactional emails, e.g. for account verification or password reset emails).
+We do not share your information with any third-party whatsoever (with the exception of <a href="https://postmarkapp.com/" target="_blank" rel="noopener noreferrer">Postmark</a>, which we use for transactional emails, e.g. for account verification or password reset emails).

 We may need to and will comply with court ordered legal requests (but keep in mind we do not collect information mentioned above, so we will not be able to provide it to begin with).